#TipTuesday: Last Quarter

 Check-In Monthly On Your Accounts Receivable

-If you keep your records in check using these bookkeeping tips, you will be able to spend less time on business finances and more time on growing your business.
+If you keep your records in check using these bookkeeping tips, you will be able to spend less time on business finances and more time on growing your business during the last quarter.